LeroyGorn/hackathon_final/README.md

 	- deploy it to heroku and specify allowed hosts in settings, make sure it running (NOTE: connection should be over HTTPS protocol for successfull work of frontend)
 2) Run frontend:
+	- specify all .env values
+	- **yarn start** for starting project localy
+	- **yarn build** for creating build folder
+	- deploy it to heroku, make sure it running

 Shortly about technology stack our project created with: